 Heralded for her "thoughtful, attentive" playing (Alabama Entertainment), cellist Laura Usiskin enjoys a versatile career as a soloist and chamber musician.
 Her playing has taken her to concert halls throughout the United States and Europe, including the Kennedy Center, Palazzo Chigi Saracini (Siena, Italy), Symphony Hall (Boston), and New York venues including Alice Tully Hall, Weill Hall, Zankel Hall, Merkin Hall, Miller Theatre, Barge Music, Steinway Hall, Klavierhaus, and more.

 Usiskin has performed chamber music with such renowned artists as Richard Stolzman, Ani Kavafian, and Emanuel Ax.
 Recent solo performances include concerts of the complete J.S.
 Bach solo suites in Los Angeles and Connecticut as well as concertos of Dvoràk and Shostakovich with the Montgomery Symphony and Orchestra Iowa respectively.
-Usiskin is a member of multiple chamber groups including the Bayberry String Quartet, Arté Trio, and the new music ensemble BAMA Players.
+Usiskin is a member of multiple chamber groups including the Bayberry String Quartet and ensemble vim.

 In 2011, Usiskin founded the Montgomery Music Project, an El Sistema strings program for school students in Montgomery, Alabama.
 Under her direction, the program gave intensive string instruction to hundreds of low-income children across three counties.
 She served as the Executive Director of the program from its inception through 2013.
 For more information, visit www.montgomerysymphony.org/mmp